 Around the menopause

-It’s vital to get enough calcium to help minimise the losses in bone density and strength that naturally occurs as we get older.
+It’s vital to get enough calcium to help minimise the losses in bone density and strength that naturally occur as we get older.
 In women, this is particularly crucial around the time of the menopause.
 The female hormone oestrogen helps to keep bones strong so when levels drop and the menopause is triggered, the rate at which women lose bone speeds up.
 In fact, women lose bone rapidly in the first few years after the menopause.

 Calcium